pacbard/clsipy/source/REQUEST.md

 If the compiler and/or the output format are not specified as arguments, the CLSI will use ```pdflatex``` as compiler and ```pdf``` as output format.
 For this reason, most user will not need to specify a compiler or output formats.

+### TeX automation tools
+The CLIS sever supports both latexmk and arara by using

+* <code>latexmk</code>
+* <code>arara</code>

+as compiler in the request.
+The CLSI server will compile the file using one of the two engines and will return the requested file.